 Same Day Crowns with CEREC™

 Say goodbye to the hassle of multiple appointments when receiving a dental crown.
-With the CEREC™ chair-side fabrication system, Dr. Farless can design, create, and position your crowns in your mouth all in one visit!
-Utilizing powerful technology, CEREC™ gives Dr. Farless all the tools needed to design and mill your crown chair-side, precisely and efficiently completing treatment in less time and allowing you to get back to your busy life faster than ever before.
+With the CEREC™ chair-side fabrication system, Dr. Farless and Dr. Locklear can design, create, and position your crowns in your mouth all in one visit!
+Utilizing powerful technology, CEREC™ gives Dr. Farless and Dr. Locklear all the tools needed to design and mill your crown chair-side, precisely and efficiently completing treatment in less time and allowing you to get back to your busy life faster than ever before.